ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 ---

+First, let's bask in how easy it was to merge these two sets of point features (`s1 + s2`).
 There are a ton of possible operations that are possible that we could explore.
 However, many of these operations are also available in the `sf` (simple features) R package.
 As we noted in the last section, the movement is towards the `sf` package and it will be important to be familiar with it as well.